Development Workflow

 • Use type hints throughout; prefer dataclasses for structured data.

-• Keep modules within src/propflow or src/analyzer to avoid circular imports.
+• Keep modules within src/propflow (snapshot utilities live in src/propflow/snapshots) to avoid circular imports.

 • Document public interfaces with docstrings and include inline comments only when necessary for clarity.